Quatit, Eritrea

 Also known as Qua'atit, Quatit (ዃዕቲት) is a town located in the Debub region of Eritrea.
 It sits about 16 km west of Adi Keyih.

 Geography

 Quatit is located in southern Eritrea, approximately 100 km from the capital city of Asmara.

 Demographics

 The population of Quatit is around 1,000 to 3,000 people.
 Most of the village’s inhabitants are Orthodox Christians, with a few Muslim families.
 The language spoken in Quatit is Tigrinya.

 Religion

-There are two Orthodox churches in Quatit: Selassie (Trinity) and Amnaargauwi.
+There are two Orthodox churches in Quatit: Selassie (Holy Trinity) and Abune Aregawi.
 There is one mosque in the village.

 Economy

 Many of the residents are farmers and cattle herders, with a few shopkeepers.
 The main income is from agriculture.
 Villagers grow a variety of grains, including teff, maize, sorghum, and wheat, as well as onions, papaya, oranges, lemons, tomatoes, potatoes, and carrots.
 Families also keep livestock in the form of goats, sheep, cows, camels, and donkeys.
 Every Saturday, there is a market in the middle of town, where one can buy and sell fruits and vegetables, teff and other grains, and animals.
 Quatit does not have electricity, nor internet.
 There is no foreign investment in Quatit, and there are no factories or industries in the village.
 Sunday is the official day of rest, and no shops operate on this day.